uic-nlp-lab/ClarVis/README.md

 ## Dataset Size

 The master file contains 6,927 total turns across 29 dialogues.
-Of these, 445 utterances are annotated as clarification requests.
+Of these, 445 utterances are annotated as CRs.

 Grounding modality distribution for CRs in `cr_dataset_master.csv`: